• Skip to main content

 It is hard for people to get a good night’s rest with neck and back pain and this discomfort gives rise to a vicious cycle involving pain, sleeplessness, tired body and mind, and lack of healing.

-Only during a completely restful sleep that the heart and blood pressure are slower and it is when that the brain releases hormones to stimulate the generation of the tissue for growth, repairing blood vessels and also boosting the immune system with an increase in production of white blood cells.
+Only during a completely restful sleep that the heart and blood pressure are slower and it is when the brain releases hormones to stimulate the generation of the tissue for growth, repairing blood vessels and also boosting the immune system with an increase in the production of white blood cells.

-The people who suffer from back and neck pain often experience non-restorative sleep.
+People who suffer from back and neck pain often experience non-restorative sleep.
 The pain prevents them from relaxing one’s body muscles and impedes the healing procedures naturally occurring within one’s body during sleep.

 There is no specific or identifiable cause in the majority of the cases of back pain.
-Traumatic changes to the facet joints and disc which may then cause secondary pain in nerves and muscles and also pain to the bones, joints and extremities are some of the common underlying mechanisms.
+Traumatic changes to the facet joints and disc which may then cause secondary pain in nerves and muscles and also pain to the bones, joints, and extremities are some of the common underlying mechanisms.
 Sleeping position for back pain is essential to reduce the pain.

 Best Sleeping Positions For Back Pain